 Also on March 17, 2014, we provided a \$50,000 bridge loan to an emerging specialty pharmaceutical company developing, marketing and distributing Epilepsy drugs.
 The bridge loan is payable in 90 days, accrues interest at a rate of 8% and is secured by the assets of the company.
-We recorded this bridge loan in short-term investments in our Unaudited Condensed Consolidated Balance Sheets as of June 30, 2014.
-As of June 30, 2014, the loan remained outstanding and management believes it continues to be collectable.
+We recorded this bridge loan in short-term investments in our Unaudited Condensed Consolidated Balance Sheets as of September 30, 2014.
+As of September 30, 2014, the loan remained outstanding and management believes it continues to be collectable.

-On April 18, 2014, we paid \$243,000 to acquire an option to purchase ("Option") the exclusive rights to a pharmaceutical product owned by a third-party.
-The Option expires no later than September 30, 2014.
-We elected the fair value method to account for this Option, which is recorded as a short-term investments in our Unaudited Condensed Consolidated Balance Sheets as of June 30, 2014.
+On April 18, 2014, we paid \$243,000 to acquire an option to purchase ("Option") the exclusive rights to a product owned by a third-party and on August 12, 2014, we paid \$50,000 to extend this Option for a total purchase price of \$293,000.
+On September 30, 2014, the Option expired and we recognized a loss of \$293,000, which reflects the change in the fair value of the Option and is recorded in the Unaudited Condensed Consolidated Statements of Operations during the three and nine months ended September 30, 2014.
 (See Note 8 of Notes to Unaudited Condensed Consolidated Financial Statements).